Jalle19/xbmc-video-server/README.md

 Features
 --------

-* Browse and filter movies
+* Browse and filter movies and TV shows
-* Browse TV shows, seasons and episodes
+* Browse seasons and episodes for a TV show
 * Stream media using an M3U playlist with one click
 * User management (application requires login)
 * Supports multiple XBMC instances and allows easy switching between them